Plymouth Duster: 1974

 For 1974, Plymouth replaced the 340 with a 360 cuin version of the corporate LA-series V8, de-tuned to meet new emissions regulations.
 The new for 1974 "E58" 360 engine produced 245 bhp by utilizing the camshaft, heads, intake manifold, carburetor, and dual-exhaust set up from the past 340 engine.
 New retractable front seat belts were added.
 In the midst of the first oil crisis, 1974 would be the Duster's best sales year, with a total of 281,378 Duster-bodied cars produced, the majority of which being the six-cylinder and 318 V8 models.

 In 1974 there was a separate model called the Duster 360.
 Standard equipment included the 360 engine, dual exhaust, power disc brakes, full side tape stripe, rear tape stripe, heavier suspension, shocks, added sway bar, and 8 1/4" rear end.
 Plymouth built 3,969 of these models and most came with automatic transmissions.
 Duster 360 options included Goodyear raised white letter tires on rally wheels.
-Air conditioning, fold-back sunroof, and flip-down rear seat were also available.
+Air conditioning, a fold-back sunroof, and a flip-down rear seat were also available.